 The operator, coming down from her own excitement, said "He didn't give any more details than that, except that he needs medical attention.
 He also requested we fetch Dr. Cain, but again, he didn't elaborate there either.
 We ought to just be glad he's back."

 "Thank you," X said.
 He then pushed his way out of the crowd of his celebrating comrades.
-He had to investigate his doubts, and to do so he would need to speak with Dr. Cain.
+In order to investigate his doubts, he would need to speak with Dr. Cain.

 Deemed a historic success, the Federation bought Dr. Cain's plans and ordered them to be replicated in mass production, and thus the "Reploid" race was born.
 Sigma was truly a marvel, and his magnetic and honorable persona earned him most of the fame and recognition as being the "first."
 Sigma also possessed vastly improved battle specs over X, and thus X's name lost its leverage in the world except for with one human, the one Dr. Cain.